linghaosong/ReFloat/README.md

     sh run_baselinefc.sh

-5.2 To run the Feinberg baseline with the evaluation of the functional correctness, go to

-    cd ReFloat/src/run/baseline

-To run CG, edit the script run_baseline.sh to set

-    SOLVER=0

-Then run

-    sh run_baseline.sh

-To run BiCG, edit the script run_baseline.sh to set

-    SOLVER=1

-Then run

-    sh run_baseline.sh

-5.3 To run the ReFloat, go to
+5.2 To run the ReFloat, go to

     cd ReFloat/src/run/refloat